Path to Success

 The most appropriate intervention is/are the one(s) that will most efficiently and effectively solve the problem or fill the need that's been identified to achieve your intended outcomes.
 You can really only know what's best based on expertise and experience.
 That's why you hire me!

-One of the most common reasons why clients get off track right off the bat is assuming or perceiving that there are needs, gaps or opportunities without sufficient evidence to make that determination.
-It's important to prove that they actually exist in the first place before you pursue if and how to address them.
+One of the most common reasons why clients start off on the wrong foot is assuming or perceiving needs, gaps or opportunities without sufficient evidence.
+It's important to prove that these actually exist in the first place before you pursue if and how to address them.

 Needs, gaps and opportunities can be substantiated by collecting and analyzing information.
 Data can be obtained by conducting a needs assessment, implementing surveys, indirect or direct research, market analysis, interviews and more.